 Amherst was under extreme pressure from Britain to cut costs in the aftermath of the war.
 One way he sought to do this was by ending the practice of gift giving to native leaders.

 This proved very controversial as gift giving was an integral part of Native American society.
 It helped cement relationships and gave clout to native leaders who could then distribute the gifts among their people.
+Natives also viewed the gifts as “rent” for the occupancy of frontier forts on native lands.1

 Amherst also severely reduced the trade of weapons and ammunition to the natives.
 The British feared that by continuing to provide weapons and ammunition, it could encourage future rebellions.